-The City's HOME match requirement of 25% has been met; having an excess amount of \$1,078,723 from previous years.
+The City's HOME match requirement of 25% has been met; 2022 CAPER reported an excess amount of \$1,117,948.
 The match requirement is generally met through housing developments.
 However, the City does report other match funds as they become available.
 For homeownership, this might be volunteer labor on a Habitat home that was purchased using the City's homeownership program.
-For housing rehabilitation projects, this could include capital improvements completed in the area.
+For housing rehabilitation projects, this could include capital improvement completed in the area.

-The City anticipates that it will have ESG match of \$185,222 from local and state funds.
+The City anticipates that it will have ESG match of \$190,389 from local and state funds.
 In addition to local and state funds, match consists of donations and grants to ESG sub-grantees.